 Should you decide just to visit Veliko Tarnovo for one day from Bucharest, there are different options with a combination between Veliko Tarnovo and Arbanassi, the Emen Canyon or the Ivanovo Caves:

-What to do in Veliko Tarnovo?
+Things to do in Veliko Tarnovo

 Veliko Tanovo is the perfect place to discover by walking, just have in mind that walks can be long, and as the city was built on several hills, there will be some inclinations.
 After a few days of sightseeing you will feel for sure your muscles.
 If you don’t feel like walking or if you have difficulties with walking, you can always take a taxi.
 There are plenty of them and they are cheap.
 Take the time to walk around the city and feel it.
 And bear in mind: you walk on history, you breathe history, you feel history.
 It is all about history!